MattJGlick/fba-sourcing-analyzer/README.md

 ## Currently Done

+### Everything...
+- Add verbose statements for debugging purposes across EVERYTHING

 ### Keepa:
 - Hits Keepa
 - returns all of the data.
 - calculates the averages, mins, maxes and totals for amazon, new and ranks

+### Twitter
+- Hit KeepaNotifierTwitter for other peoples updates (in progress)

 ### Amazon MarketPlace:
 - hits marketplace